A four week itinerary in Yucatán, Mexico

 We broke up the 3 hour drive with a quick stop at the Temple of Kohunlich.
 There are some well preserved stucco faces here but not much else to see.

 Reaching Bacalar meant we'd arrived back on the east coast.
 It's located on the shore of an azure inland lagoon.
-The little town square is up on a hill so you get nice views across the lagoon.
+The little town square is up on a hill so you get nice views across the water.

 All sorts of boat tours are on offer for exploring the lagoon.